Danilo-Masi/Progetti-React/README.md

 ## Feedback

-Any feedback is appreciated; you can contact me at my email address danilomasi999@gmail.com
+Any feedback is appreciated.
+You can contact me at my email address danilomasi999@gmail.com